Migrating your packaged OpenProject database to PostgreSQL

 Running openproject reconfigure

-In the MySQL installation screen, select
+In the database installation screen, make sure to select

-skip now.
 Keep all other values the same by simply confirming them by pressing